FlyingPhantom/ps4-linux-tutorial/docs/setup.md

 ## Requirements

 You'll need:
-- Extra mouse and keyboard
+- Preferably a extra mouse and keyboard but the main ones you use are fine as well-
 - A USB hub to connect all the peripherals is recommended
 - A computer
 - An internet connection